 MDL is a software company that sells car tracking capabilities to car dealerships.
 It has a client base of about 250 dealerships and manages 1.4 TB of data gathered from IoT devices.

-Gutmann said he has VPN and remote desktop protocol (RDP) ready, and the switch to remote working and enhanced endpoint data protection is meant to be temporary.
-He is prepared to implement it for two months.
+Gutmann said he had VPN and remote desktop protocol (RDP) ready, and the switch to remote working and enhanced endpoint data protection was meant to be temporary.
+He prepared to implement it for two months.

 No going back

 Marc Staimer, president of Dragon Slayer Consulting, said it's highly unlikely that any business that implements endpoint data protection will want to go back.
 Endpoint data protection is a separate investment from workstation data protection and involves extra security measures such as geolocation and remote wiping.
 Businesses that do not already have this will need to invest time and money into such a system, and will likely want to keep it after making that investment.